 Please note that we've made some changes to the Waste-Free Lunch Challenge program.
 For 2017 the challenge starts on Food Waste Friday (Oct.
 20, 2017) as part of Waste Reduction Week and is now open to all elementary and secondary schools across Canada.

-To participate and be eligible for prizes, schools must:
+To be eligible for prizes schools must:

 - Be a school in Canada (Elementary, Junior, or Secondary)

-- Take the Food Waste Pledge as a school or classroom
+- Take the Food Waste Pledge

 - Educate students, parents, and staff by accessing the food waste resources